 How Can an Orange County Internet Crime Attorney Help?

 Internet crime laws can be incredibly complex and confusing to defendants, so it’s essential that you hire an attorney that is knowledgeable in this area.
 Prosecutors have the burden of proving that you knowingly and willingly committed the cyber crime.
 Our team of experienced attorneys will work to review your case and identify potential flaws in the investigation.
-Together, the Orange County internet lawyers at The SoCal Law Network can help you achieve the best outcome possible in your cyber crime case.
+Together, the Laguna Hills and Orange County internet lawyers at The SoCal Law Network can help you achieve the best outcome possible in your cyber crime case.

 What are the Types of Internet Crimes?

 Under California law, internet crime refers to a number of different actions including but not limited to:

 Internet fraud is a very broad term that encompasses many different fraud schemes.
 As the online world rapidly evolves, there is no doubt that new schemes will emerge.
 For now, the most common schemes committed in California include: